solislemuslab/mycovirus-ml/notebook.md

 - Conglomerate data: we want to file 1 genetic file for aligned (with fungus killers and non-killers in the same file) and 1 genetic file for unaligned (with fungus killers and non-killers in the same file).
 In addition, we want to have 1 "labels file" for aligned that simply list a 0/1 vector (0=non-killer, 1=killer) for each virus in the genetic file.
 Same for unaligned (1 "labels file")
 - Think about ways in which could do the alignment automatically (as step 1 in the machine-learning process): the idea is to minimize discrepancies across columns.
 Maybe this is too hard to do (impossible?), so we should also explore data augmentation techniques

+## Alignment free options (meeting 2/7)

+- We had discussed to perform the alignment as part of the machine learning pipeline.
+The rationale was that we have more data in unaligned sequences compared to aligned sequences.
+However, it seems that the alignment step has high complexity (O(2^n) where n=sequence length), so we are exploring alignment-free alternative which are based on kmers
+- For alignment free alternatives, we need to decide k (length of the kmer), and specific kmer sequences that we will use.
+Perhaps biologists can give us k and the kmer sequences, but our algorithm should be able to create the kmer table even without information from biologists (maybe by including all possible kmers of a given length)
+- We will also explore data augmentation techniques for genomic data

 # Analyses

 Next steps: We want to fit statistical/machine-learning models to accomplish two tasks: